The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 - in more serious cases, having a grade of ‘H’ (zero) applied to the work with no chance to resubmit.

-- in severe cases, credits can be refused for an entire course or you may be referred to the Senate Student Academic Conduct Committee, which can decide upon more severe penalties.
+- in severe cases, credits can be refused for an entire course or you may be referred to the Senate Conduct Committee, who have the power to administer harsher penalties.

 Can I appeal the decision?

-Once you have been told the outcome of the conduct meeting you wil have an opportunity to appeal against this decision.
+Once you have been told the outcome of the Senate meeting you will have an opportunity to appeal your outcome.
 You have 10 working days from the date of the letter you are sent confirming the full outcome to submit your appeal.

 The 3 grounds you can appeal on are:-